 I had the initial thought of beading sticks of rock.
-So, if you are already very happy working in Peyote stitch, you do not have to make the complete design, but may prefer to simply bead a stick of ‘Brighton Rock’ in your personal favourite colours!
+Only then did I think of turning them into a necklace.
+So, if you are already very happy working in Peyote stitch, you do not have to make the complete design.
+Perhaps you prefer to simply bead a stick of ‘Brighton Rock’ in your personal favourite colours!

 If you enjoy the theme of beaded sweets and food, then I have a few other patterns on here that you may enjoy.
-You can develop your Peyote skills with a Liquorice Allsorts bracelet, or try making Coconut Ice beaded beads.
+You can develop your Peyote skills with a Liquorice Allsorts bracelet.
+Or try making Coconut Ice beaded beads.

 A Brighton Rock Story

 Lindsay has been a long-time supporter of my work: I got to meet her when I went to the Beads up North festival and she is a very talented beader…as you’re about to see!

-So, fast-forward to July 2016 and I had a lovely surprise when I opened my email one morning to find a message and photos from Lindsay telling me that her Brighton Rock Necklace was awarded second place in the Cheshire show competition.
+So, fast-forward to July 2016 and I had a lovely surprise when I opened my email one morning.
+I found a message and photos from Lindsay telling me that her Brighton Rock Necklace was awarded second place in the Cheshire show competition.